youngcet/shared_preferences_wrapper/README.md

 - Encrypt/Decrypt sensitive data stored in shared preferences
 - Add or update multiple key-value pairs in a single batch operation
 - Add or remove listeners for shared preference changes
+- Organize preferences based on specific groups or categories

 ## Installation